SEO is the foundation of growth – and if you don’t set it up correctly, you may end up missing a ton of leads and potential customers.

 This plugin will create a static HTML file.
 Thanks to it, more users will get to the same static page instead of having the page render repeatedly.

-The product is easy to use and if you’re struggling, there is great customer support that will assist you.
+The product is easy to use, and if you’re struggling, there is the great customer support that will assist you.

 WP Fastest Cache is used by over 200,000 people and it comes with a great set of features, balanced with ease of use.

 To take full advantage of all the features will require a premium version – but fortunately, it’s the one-time fee that you will pay after installing the product.

 It includes all recommended caching features you will need to speed up your website – gzip compression, page cache, cache pre-loading, CDN support, advanced cache reload, and more.

 This plugin generates static HTML files from your dynamic WordPress blog.
 After an HTML file is generated, your web server will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts.

 3. WP Rocket

 WP Rocket is maybe the best WordPress performance plugin.